johnbotris/mpk-mini-mkii-bitwig-script/README.md

 ## Program 1

-_DISCLAIMER: These mappings are still subject to change._

 The 8 knobs are mapped to the currently selected remote controls page of the currently selected device.